fatimaelasri01/Operations-MS/README.md

 ## Installation

-To set up HR-MS locally, follow these steps:
+To set up OPERATION-MS locally, follow these steps:

 1. **Clone the repository**:
    ```bash